-There are other situations where breast surgery revision can be necessary.
-Patients who have had a breast lift and then have had significant weight changes may need a revision.
+Additionally, patients who have had a breast lift and then have had significant weight changes may need a revision.
 It is very, very rare for a patient who has had a previous breast reduction to redevelop to a sufficient size to need reduction again, but this can be accomplished.
-Also, in many situations, breast reconstruction after cancer is a very complicated procedure that can require multiple small tweaks to improve it.
+Also, in many situations, breast reconstruction after cancer is a very complicated procedure that can require multiple small tweaks in a breast revision surgery to improve.

 Breast Revision Procedure

 A specific plan for breast revision is dependent on each individual’s presentation.
-Before surgery, our plastic surgeon, Dr. David Durst, will analyze the patient, discuss with them what their goals are, and determine what could be improved with respect to their current situation.
+Before surgery, Dr. Durst will analyze the patient, discuss with them what their goals are, and determine what could be improved with respect to their current situation.
 After careful consideration of these factors, a specific plan is outlined for how this can be best accomplished.